GuruMaps/iOSManual/02-features.md

 #### Export using iTunes File Sharing

-The Galileo supports File Sharing option that allows you to copy exported files from Galileo to your computer:
+The Guru supports File Sharing option that allows you to copy exported files from Guru to your computer:

 1. Tap the ![](/assets/icon_share.png) icon on details screen.
 2. Tap **Save as KML** or **Save as GPX** button.
-3. Then tap **Save to the App shared folder **option.
+3. Then tap **Save to the App shared folder** option.

-Exported file will Appear in the Galileo File Sharing section in iTunes.
+Exported file will Appear in the Guru File Sharing section in iTunes.

 Read also: [About File Sharing on iOS](https://support.apple.com/en-us/HT201301).